Logo light mode the Fabryk

 If you google "rent a car in Almaty" or go to typical third-party sites like Rentalcars.com, there are very little offerings (from Avis and/or Hertz) and they tend to be more expensive than renting in other places.

-We recommend checking out some of the local offerings before going this route, although it is a good last resort if you cannot find anything.
+We recommend checking out some local offerings before going this route, although it is a good last resort if you cannot find anything.
 That being said, try to have an idea of your dates a bit more in advanced, as we literally tried to book cars a few days before our road-trip and the pickings were slim.

 Option 1: Vladex Car Rental